creer-pro/blaze/README.md

 ### Files

-Let's take a look at the files tree first:
+Let's take a look at the files tree, first:
 ```
 .
 ├── index.html